snabbco/snabb/README.md

 The code does not currently support the main Lua implementation, only LuaJIT.
 It used to support [luaffi](https://github.com/jmckaskill/luaffi) but this has not kept up with LuaJIT ffi features.
 At some point I intend to support Lua directly, probably after the API has stabilised.

 On Linux ARM (soft or hard float), x86, AMD64 and PPC architectures are supported; MIPS support will be completed soon.
 Either glibc/eglibc, [Musl libc](http://www.musl-libc.org/) or uClibc should work on Linux.
-Note that uClibc has had less testing.
+Note that uClibc has had little testing.
 For full testing (as root) a recent kernel is recommended, eg Linux 3.5 or Ubuntu 12.04 is fine, as we use many recent features such as network namespaces to test thoroughly.

 Android (ARM tested so far) currently passes all the non root tests now; some tests are be skipped as the kernel does not ship with some functionality (aio, mq).
 Generally much functionality is available even though it is not in Bionic libc.